 The oldest seeds of human self awareness can be traced through the hazy maze of history to almost ten thousand years ago.
 The roadmap for human life lies like a diamond in the rough within the cryptic, archaic Sanskrit literature called the Vedas.
 Aptly called Purushartha (literally translated to “self meaning”), the Vedas alluded to four objectives of human life: earn one’s living, experience life to fulfill one’s desires, live a life of balance to understand and abide by what’s right, and finally, learn to let go, be “free” of desire.
 Detailed works expounding upon each of these four objectives were subsequently recorded by various scholars.
 We can distill some core principles from this ancient wisdom and use them as a compass to help us live with awareness.
 Artha, pursuit of material objectives: The Purusharthas advocate for the pursuit of wealth and material comforts.
 However, this needs to be done within the boundaries of Dharma.
 Dharma is a word that is impossible to translate into English.
 In this context, it implies that the pursuit of wealth must be done without harming others and in an honest manner.
 The guidance is to work with utmost focus without being attached to the work, or the fruits of the work.
 Through our work, we contribute our bit to the betterment of humankind.
 How do we interpret this in modern society?
 Some thoughts:

 Chances are that you suffer from dry skin for at least some parts of the year unless you live in a tropical, humid country.
-Environmental factors like weather as well as diet that is low in fats can make your skin rough, dry, and flaky.
-The good news is that there are simple routines you can incorporate to get that much needed moisture in your skin.
+Several factors such as genetics, age, environmental factors like weather, and diet that is low in fats, can make your skin rough, dry, and flaky.
+Read on to understand what "dry" skin really is and how you can incorporate simple steps to keep your skin comfortable and healthy.
+There are two conditions that are typically lumped together as "dry" skin.
+These are:

 My hair care routine is as follows: